canonical/kafka-operator/docs/explanation/mirrormaker2-0.md

 - **MirrorSourceConnector** - replicates topics from an original cluster to a new cluster.
 It also replicates ACLs and is necessary for the MirrorCheckpointConnector to run

 - **MirrorCheckpointConnector** - periodically tracks offsets.
-If enabled, it also synchronizes consumer group offsets between the original and new clusters
+If enabled, it also synchronises consumer group offsets between the original and new clusters

 - **MirrorHeartbeatConnector** - periodically checks connectivity between the original and new clusters